The Surprising Role of Caterpillars in a Bird-Friendly Garden

-For example, chickadees have one brood each spring that can stay in the nest for up to 16 days and require up to 500 juicy caterpillars per day, depending on the number of chicks.
+For example, chickadees have one brood each spring that can stay in the nest for up to 16 days and require as many as 9,000 juicy caterpillars, depending on the number of chicks.
 That’s a lot of caterpillars!
 Over the summer, caterpillars and other insects make up most of an adult chickadee’s diet, too.
 How many chickadees do you think your yard can support?

 → Learn more about chickadees and hear their song!